-- A definition of 'abuse'. - o The types and indicators of abuse. - o Guidance on identifying grooming behaviour. - Guidance on steps for receiving disclosures of abuse or harm from a child or young person. - Protocols for responding to abuse or harm suspicions, disclosures, complaints and incidents. - Protocols for managing cross-agency disclosures or suspicions of abuse or harm.

-- Providing pastoral support and referral to recognised support services. - Protocols for reporting suspected child abuse to authorities.
+- The types and indicators of abuse. - o Guidance on identifying grooming behaviour. - o Guidance on steps for receiving disclosures of abuse or harm from a child or young person. - Protocols for responding to abuse or harm suspicions, disclosures, complaints and incidents. - Protocols for managing cross-agency disclosures or suspicions of abuse or harm. - Providing pastoral support and referral to recognised support services. - Protocols for reporting suspected child abuse to authorities.